rewingchow1/G9_Hardware-Approach-of-Forward-Propagation-in-Neural-Network-on-FPGA/README.md

 ### Server & Python Visualization:
 #### To Run Out of the Box:
-1. open Vivado 2018.3, click open project, search for the T5.xpr, then open it
+1. Open Vivado 2018.3, click open project, search for the T5.xpr, then open it
 2. Click file, then click Launch SDK
 3. Once SDK is open, open main.c, change ADDR to the IP address of your FPGA.
 Ex, if your IP address is 1.1.22.2, then set ADDR to 22.
 If your IP address is not in the format of 1.1.ADDR.2, then go to line 196 and line 251, change to your IP address.
 4. Change MAC_ADDR to the coressponding MAC address of your FPGA.